cbigger/gptd/README.md

 <br />
 ## Interacting with the server

-It's a simple TCP/IP server.
-You can open a connection with any console data client.
-Like netcat!
-Open up a secondary terminal (or emulator window) and type

-`nc localhost 9999`
+It's a simple unix domain socket server.
+You send it stuff, it sends stuff back.
+You can connect to the gptd.sock programmatically, use the gptd-uds-client.py script, or install the client cli.

+To do the latter, navigate to src/client and type `pip install .` You should enter into a newline with a blinking cursor.
 Type something and hit enter to start chatting!

 gptd is meant to be used as a tool for further terminal and desktop environment features to hook on to.
+I, and hopefully others, plan to release further software for AI integration that builds off gptd.
+Stay tuned!

 Features to come:\
-   Other AI model platforms (especially local llms which accel at coding), either as simpleaichat develops or we do\
+   v1 has a lot of QoL on the way, and further customization. v1.1 is likely to be DBus and desktop env integration Other AI model platforms (especially local llms which accel at coding), either as simpleaichat develops or we do\
-   Broadcast channels, like an RRS feed but for llm activity\
-   Unix Domain Sockets implementation\
+   Broadcast channels, again DBus program interface Unix Domain Sockets implementation  **DONE**\
    Distro-independent daemon install?\